Jump to Recipe Jump to Video Print Recipe

 Next, you add another layer of cake and then another layer of frosting.
 You keep adding layers until you have used all of them.
 After all your layers are together, you can continue to frost and decorate the cake.

-You can read more details about decorating and assembling a layer cake in my Gluten-Free Wedding Cake recipe.
+You can read more detailed tips and advice about decorating and assembling a layer cake in my Gluten-Free Wedding Cake recipe.

 Gluten-Free White Cake Instructions: